i-pi/i-pi/docs/src/input-files.rst

 in the code the global simulation object which holds all the data contains an ensemble object, which contains a pressure variable.

-Therefore the input file is specified by having a tag, containing an tag, which itself contains a “pressure” tag, which will contain a float value corresponding to the external pressure.
+Therefore the input file is specified by having a :ref:`simulation` tag, containing an :ref:`ensemble` tag, which itself contains a :ref:`pressure` tag, which will contain a float value corresponding to the external pressure.
 In this manner, the class structure can be constructed iteratively.